bit-cloner/sentimocker/Readme.md

 ### How does sentimocker work
 Sentimocker uses Hashicorp's official golang SDK for terraform enterprise to make API calls to terraform cloud.
-To do this sentimocker needs an API token with appropriate permissions to talk to terraform cloud.
+In order to do this sentimocker needs an API token with appropriate permissions to talk to terraform cloud.
 #### Inputs & selections
-`API token : A bearer token from terraform cloud account` sentimocker interactively asks to choose from a list of options to get the right mock data for the right plan/run.
+`API token : A bearer token from terraform cloud account`

+sentimocker interactively asks to choose from a list of options to get the right mock data for the right plan/run.
 It then unpacks the tar.gz file into /mocks directory